re-mouse/ReDI/Readme.md

 Codebase contain only ~500 lines, so i will try not to increase it, and my goal is to keep that minimal API, but maybe add some binding features, like factories

 ## Compatability
-It works well almost with unity, as it targets at .net standard 2.1, also it compatible with AOT .NET applications
+It works well with unity, as it targets at .net standard 2.1, and with any .net application above .net 5

 ## Quickstart
 ### Install